-Defining report content and topic boundaries
+GRI 102-46 Defining report content and topic boundaries

 In this report, Schüco still refers to the results of an internal workshop by the CSR project group for the first sustainability report, which took place at the start of 2016.
-There we analysed our sustainability activities throughout the value chain and compared them against an online survey of our stakeholders.
-In doing so, we ascertained the most important issues for our stakeholders, from which we in turn derived the key issues for Schüco.
-The central question when selecting the key issues was: what contribution can Schüco make to help promote this issue?
+There we analysed our sustainability activities throughout the value chain and compared them against an online survey experience from our work shows it is sensible for Schüco to slightly amend the selection and allocation of its key issues (cf. GRI 102-47).